-T Action Required Date Signature Approval of proposals: BOM approval: Tour leader and/or Deputy Tour leader must obtain permission and seek approval in Date: principle from the Board of Management/Principal to take students on a school trip.
-Tour leader and deputy tour leader plan dates of trip with Deputy Principal.
-Planning date: A risk assessment has been carried out for residential/foreign tours when final Risk Assessment date: details are agreed if necessary.
-Supervision: Yes/No/n/a Garda Vetting if required Communicating with Parents/Guardians Date of Meeting : A briefing meeting where details (oral and written) of the proposed trip is provided.
-Register of Attendance attached.
-Record of alternative arrangements for parents/guardians who cannot attend.
-Date of meeting: Register of Attendance attached.
-Parental/Guardian Consent Date of issue: An application pack containing parental consent forms including medical consent, loco parentis form, code of behaviour for signing and issued to all students travelling on trip is attached All Parent/Guardian completed Consent Forms attached (Data Protection).
-Yes/No Insurance Indemnity Yes/No Appropriate travel insurance if required has been taken out to cover those embarking on the tour (details attached).
-Parents/ Guardians have been advised (via the information pack) in writing that in Yes/No general travel insurance only covers treatment abroad and not subsequent treatment which may be required on return to Ireland.
-Preparing students Yes/No Students have been briefed about the trip, activities and understand what is expected of them and what the activity/trip will entail.
-They understand what standards of behaviour are expected of them and why rules must be followed.
-Students have been made aware of any potential dangers and how they should act to ensure their own safety and that of others.
-Sanctions and all implications of these have been discussed with parents/guardians Yes/No at the meeting before commencement of the school trip Completed Accident Report Forms (Trip and School State Claims Form) are Yes/No attached Financial Matters: Date of BOM Meeting A summary evaluation report including a financial statement prepared by the tour leader has been submitted to the Board of Management within 14 days of return from trip is attached.
+Type/Name of Trip or Tour Trip/Tour Dates From: To: Name of Organiser/Trip or Tour Leader L Action Required Date Signature Approval of proposals: Tour leader and/or Deputy Tour leader must obtair approval in principle from the Board of Manageme students on a school trip. - BOM approval: Date: Tour leader and deputy tour leader plan dates of tr ip with Deputy Principal.
+Planning date: A risk assessment has been carried out for resident final details are agreed if necessary. ial/foreign tours when Risk Assessment date: Supervision: Garda Vetting if required Yes/No/n/a Communicating with Parents/Guardians A briefing meeting where details (oral and written) provided.
+Register of Attendance attached. of the proposed trip is Date of Meeting: Record of alternative arrangements for parents/guattend.
+Register of Attendance attached. ardians who cannot Date of meeting: Parental/Guardian Consent An application pack containing parental consent fo consent, loco parentis form, code of behaviour for students travelling on trip is attached Date of issue: All Parent/Guardian completed Consent Forms att tached (Data Protection).
+Yes/No Insurance Indemnity Appropriate travel insurance if required has been to embarking on the tour (details attached). aken out to cover those Yes/No Parents/ Guardians have been advised (via the info that in general travel insurance only covers treatn subsequent treatment which may be required on nent abroad and not Yes/No Preparing students Students have been briefed about the trip, activitie expected of them and what the activity/trip will en what standards of behaviour are expected of them followed.
+Students have been made aware of any puthey should act to ensure their own safety and that tail.
+They understand and why rules must be potential dangers and how Yes/No Sanctions and all implications of these have been d parents/guardians at the meeting before commend cement of the school trip Yes/No Completed Accident Report Forms (Trip and School NIRF) are attached ol State Claims Form - Yes/No Financial Matters: Date of BOM Meeting A summary evaluation report including a financial the tour leader has been submitted to the Board of days of return from trip is attached. - see of seem meeting